HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Experiments

 \section{Experiments}

 We have implemented our approach in PyTorch.
-The label proposal network is pre-trained with the Adam optimizer on the training set of PartNet for 250 epochs, where the learning rate is 0.001 and it is decreased by 0.8 every 25 epochs.
-When fine-tuning the network in HAL3D, the learning rate is fixed to 0.0001 and the epoch number is 125.
+The label proposal network \fg{at each node} is pre-trained with the Adam optimizer on the training set of PartNet for 250 epochs, where the learning rate is 0.001 and it is decreased by 0.8 every 25 epochs.
+When fine-tuning the network in HAL3D, the learning rate is fixed to 0.0001, \rzzz{the maximum epoch number is 125, and the validation set is used for early stopping}.
 Our experiments were ran on an NVIDIA Tesla V100 GPU, and the training time varies from 20 minutes to 3 hours according to the number of parts at each node.